 If you’re overqualified for the position, emphasize how your experience will benefit the employer.

 Questions about job requirements and the organization’s culture

 What salary or wage are you looking for?

 Directly or indirectly, the employer is asking if you can do the job and fit into the organization’s culture.
 If you’re willing to do what is required, e.g. relocate, work alone or do repetitive work, say so and give examples of your ability.
 If you’re unable or unwilling to meet the requirements, be honest.
 It’s unwise to take a job and then quit because you’re unwilling or unable to do it.

-For questions that relate to the organization’s culture, such as what kind of boss you prefer or your personal work preferences, all you can do is answer tactfully and honestly.
+For questions that relate to the organization’s culture, such as what kind of supervisor you prefer or your personal work preferences, all you can do is answer tactfully and honestly.

 It’s difficult to prepare for hypothetical or “what if…” questions that describe a situation and then require you to explain how you would handle it.
 Think through your response before you answer and then describe the skills and knowledge that you would bring to the situation.

 The salary question deserves special attention.
 It’s a good idea to find out the typical wage range for the position before the interview.
 The Wages and Salaries section on OCCinfo provides information about typical salary ranges in a wide variety of occupations based on the Alberta Wage and Salary Survey.
 Be prepared to answer questions about salary but avoid the issue unless the employer mentions it first.
 Quote the range and say that you would expect to be paid at the same rate as others who have similar qualifications.

 When you understand why interviewers ask specific kinds of questions, you’ll be able to prepare answers that work to your advantage.
 The time you spend researching and practising your answers will build your confidence and improve your performance in the interview.

 Additional Reading (alis.alberta.ca/publications)